SebghatYusuf/everything-plus/docs/USER_GUIDE.md

 When reporting issues, please include:
 - Operating system version
-- Everything Clone version
+- Everything Plus version
 - Steps to reproduce the issue
 - Any error messages
 - Sample files/folders if relevant

 ### Feature Requests

-Everything Clone is actively developed.
+Everything Plus is actively developed.
 Feature requests are welcome:
 - GitHub Issues with "enhancement" label
 - Include use case and expected behavior
 - Check existing issues first

 ---

-**Everything Clone v1.0** - Built with ❤️ for fast, modern file searching.
+**Everything Plus v1.0** - Built with ❤️ for fast, modern file searching.